 Seeking out a Military Boarding School in Minot, North Dakota for an At-Risk Boy?

 Perhaps you will consider Heartland Boys Academy, located in Western Kentucky.
-It is an affordable military-like Christian boarding school that just enrolls troubled boys, age 12-17, who have gotten off track in life.
+It is an affordable adventure-based Christian boarding school that just enrolls troubled boys, age 12-17, who have gotten off track in life.

 With the structure and order of a military school, wayward teen boys become respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose mission is to lead troubled teenagers to fulfill their individual purpose, or destiny, in Christ.

 Teens arrive at Heartland Boys Academy from across the nation, including from Minot, North Dakota.
 Parents often find it constructive to grow in a new environment detached from their boy’s negative peers.

-Heartland Boys Academy is a military-like school like no other.
-We have a military academy, an accredited school, and a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based boarding school like no other.
+We are an accredited school and feature the kind of adventure boys love, a strong spiritual emphasis, and hands-on vocational training.
 All of these are designed to bring about new interests and hope, to change in a boy’s heart and life.

 Heartland Boys Academy exclusively works with troubled or at-risk boys.
 Beyond helping capable students learn to apply themselves academically, we present specific leadership training to unlock the potential in each student.
 We teach teens to serve and love others.
 Community service opportunities and real jobs offer real-life experience and application of the leadership principles taught at Heartland.